1.1.P.412 Principal carer

 - when deciding whether a child is still in a person's care for any purpose OTHER than the definition of principal carer.

-Example: The parents of the child are separated and the child is normally cared for by Parent A (who is receiving NSA).
-Parent A is hospitalised for 7 weeks and the child is cared for by Parent B. Parent B lodges a claim for NSA (with child) rate and FTB and seeks to be recognised as a principal carer.
+Example: The parents of the child are separated and the child is normally cared for by Parent A (who is receiving JSP).
+Parent A is hospitalised for 7 weeks and the child is cared for by Parent B. Parent B lodges a claim for JSP (with child) rate and FTB and seeks to be recognised as a principal carer.

 Explanation: As the absence is for less than 8 weeks, subsection 5(17) applies.
 The child is still regarded as being in Parent A's care under subsection 5(17).
 The parents' competing claims to be the principal carer would be assessed under the shared care guidelines (22.214.171.124), as the child is considered to be the dependent child of both parents.
 In view of the fact that Parent A is already in receipt of payment, and the short period of the absence, Parent A would continue to be the principal carer.